damosvil/emulin/README.md

 The main milestones of this project are:
 * Create and upload open hardware schematics and gerber files for a LIN interface.
-* Create another (yes OMG!) open source and robust ldf editor.
+* Create another open source ldf editor.
 * Create another open source, fast and robust LIN node emulator / analyzer.

 Prerequisites: